Kozea/Pynuts/doc/Additional features.rst

 How the changes are detected ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before saving, Pynuts check if the document has changed.
+Before saving, Pynuts checks if the document has changed.
 How does it work ?

-On document load, Pynuts will get all the contenteditable div elements and add a `data-hash` attribute which corresponds to the hashed content of this div element.
+On document load, the `init_content` function will get all the contenteditable div elements and add a `data-hash` attribute which corresponds to the hashed content of this div element.
 On calling the save function, Pynuts will compare the current value of the `data-hash` attribute and the current hashed content of the editable div element.
 If both hash are equals it will call the `unchange_callback`.

 What happens on success ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the save happened successfuly, Pynuts will automatically change the value of the `data-version` attribute (given by the JSON response of the `update_content` function) and the value of `data-hash` attribute of all the contenteditable div.
+If the save happened successfully, Pynuts will automatically change the value of the `data-version` attribute (given by the JSON response of the `update_content` function) and the value of `data-hash` attribute of all the contenteditable div.

 Parameters
 ~~~~~~~~~~